gutenbergtools/gutenbergsite/site/help/mobile.md

 For HTML, make sure you save the complete page.
 Some Web browsers just download the HTML (the text), and link back to the images at the www.gutenberg.org site.
 This won't work, since viewing the book will require you to be online, and link "inline" to those images.
 Project Gutenberg wants you to have the WHOLE eBook - download the complete HTML with images.
 All Web browsers offer this as a menu option, but it might not be the default choice.

 2. Where is the file?
 If you simply click a file to download, you might get a dialog box or something similar, asking whether you want to save the file.
 But where did it go?
-It seems there are many different places your computer might save the file, and they can be hard to find later.
+It seems there are many different places your computer or reader might save the file, and they can be hard to find later.
 Use the "save as..." method mentioned above to choose a specific location.
 Also, keep in mind that the Project Gutenberg files might have names that don't related to the book's title (we use a numeric file naming scheme based on the eBook number).
 You can rename the files to anything you'd like, but you will first need to know where they are saved.

+On tablets and ereaders, you might not be prompted for where to save your file, and we have had reports of different locations being used from time to time, or by different software.
+You might need to look around in your downloaded files areas.

 3. How to get the file to my device?
 This varies quite a bit, but the first step is to find where you saved the file (sometimes you can save directly to your device, if it is connected).
 One common variation is to connect your device to your computer, often with a USB cable.
 This is called "tethering."
-Then, just drag and drop (or use another method for copying files) to put the file on your device.
+Then, just drag and drop (or use another method for copying files) to put the file on your device - this is often called "side loading."
 Another common variation is to use a separate program that manages your device's content, and to open the file and transfer it from within that program (iTunes is a common example of this that comes bundled with many Apple devices.
 Calibre is a good example of free software that works on many different devices).

 4. Hey, it doesn't look right!
 Project Gutenberg relies on several automated steps to create EPUB, MOBI, and some other specialized eBook reader formats.
 For a variety of reasons, this automation sometimes yields files that don't look right on every device, particularly those with small screens.
 One common problem is to have lots of white space at the top of an eBook, or very wide margins.
 Also, it might be that images (from the HTML version of the book) are not included in the automatically-generated version.
 If you got the right file, but it doesn't look right, it's probably not something you can fix.
 Try another file format, especially HTML or plain text.
 HTML and plain text can be viewed by many of the specialized eBook reader devices and mobile phones.

 5. I get an error that the file is protected by DRM (Digital Rights Management, which is a way that some publishers use to prevent you from doing what you want with files they produce).
 Nothing in Project Gutenberg has DRM.
 But we've found that if a file is corrupted or changed, some devices mistakenly think they are protected by DRM.
 Try downloading again, or try different reading software (if possible), or try another file format.